-- 43.5 Our responsibility is to safeguard and promote the welfare of all the children in our care.
-We aim to do this in partnership with our parents/carers and would expect them to provide up-to-date contact details, including at least 2 emergency contacts. - 43.6 In most cases parents/carers will be informed when concerns are raised about the safety and welfare of their child and given the opportunity to address any concerns raised. - 43.7 We aim to engage with parents/carers through the LA Early Help processes, including holding 'strength-based model' conversations. - 43.8 We will inform, and gain consent from parents/carers if possible for multi-agency checks, if a referral is to be made to Children's Social Care or any other agency unless it is believed that by doing so would put the child at risk e.g. in cases of suspected sexual abuse or Fabricated or Induced Illness (FII).
-We will record the reasons if consent is not gained. - 43.9 In such cases the DSL or Headteacher will seek advice from MASH/Children's Social Care.
+- 54.6 Our responsibility is to safeguard and promote the welfare of all the children in our care.
+We aim to do this in partnership with our parents/carers and would expect them to provide up-to-date contact details, including at least 2 emergency contacts. - 54.7 In most cases parents/carers will be informed when concerns are raised about the safety and welfare of their child and given the opportunity to address any concerns raised. - 54.8 We aim to engage with parents/carers through 'strength-based model' conversations. - 54.9 We will inform, and gain consent from parents/carers if possible for multi-agency checks, if a referral is to be made to Children's Social Care or any other agency unless it is believed that by doing so would put the child at risk e.g. in cases of suspected sexual abuse or Fabricated or Induced Illness (FII).
+We will record the reasons if consent is not gained. - 54.10 In such cases the DSL or Headteacher will seek advice from MASH or Children's Social Care.